MacWWW

 The browser is no longer available from its original ftp location, but can still be downloaded from mirrors.

 History

 It was written at CERN by Robert Cailliau and later Nicola Pellow helped with the development.
 Pellow worked originally on the Line Mode Browser and both browsers shared some parts of the source code after her switching.

 Pre-alpha version were available, but this version worked only on "coliur [sic] mac but not on big black and white ones it seems."

 Version 1.00 was released on 12 May 1993 with the commentary: "We know there is much to be improved, but it works well on system 7 and system 6.0.5".

 Features

 Clearly, this is a browser of limited usefulness, and one that was overtaken so quickly by every other graphical browser that loading it today is almost like stepping back into the dark ages.
 Interesting, but only as a curiosity.

-The MacWWW which was a minimalist browser displayed only text, no images nor lists.
+As a minimalist browser, MacWWW displayed only text, no images nor lists.